elastic/integrations/packages/prometheus_input/docs/README.md

 types, including {{ url "elasticsearch-histograms" "histograms" }}.

 `Rate Counters` parameter (default: `true`) enables calculating a rate out of Prometheus counters.
 When enabled, integration stores the counter increment since the last collection.
-This metric should make some aggregations easier and with better performance.
+This metric provides better aggregation.
 This parameter can only be enabled in combination with `Use Types`.

 When `Use Types` and `Rate Counters` are enabled, metrics are stored like this: